sunjc826/todo-list/README.md

 - Issues

   - Project sharing is very experimental and will likely stay the case in future due to the sheer difficulty in its implementation.
 So far, adding and deleting tasks on a shared project seems to work correctly, however editing of tasks, as well as adding/deleting subtasks and comments will probably not work.
 Even checking/unchecking completion status does not work.
+  - I have removed the ability to edit tasks belonging to shared projects.
+However, it is still possible for the user to edit tasks before sharing. **Please _DO NOT_ add labels to tasks in projects that you plan to share!** Since other users don't have your labels, the frontend app will crash when trying to access those labels.